mikaelhg/springmvc-example/README.md

-# Servlet 3.0 / Spring 3.2 MVC / JPA application skeleton
+# Spring Boot / Spring MVC sample application

 This skeleton contains:

-* ExampleApplication.java: A Servlet 3.0 / Spring 3.2 application startup class
 * ExampleConfiguration.java: A Spring 3.2 programmatic configuration class, with development and production profiles
 * ExampleController.java: A simple, annotation-configured front end for all HTTP web requests
 * ExampleService.java: A business service skeleton, demonstrating Google Guava and Joda-Time